stephenkingsley/mobx-connect/README.md

 # mobx-connect

-Not official React bindings for Redux, but performant and flexible.
+Not official React bindings for mobX, but performant and flexible.

 ## Installation